boolboolbool/simple-harmonic-oscillator/README.md

 A HTML+JavaScript web page for using a spring and box to simulate a simple harmonic oscillator.

-This project is follows along with tutorial [Programming a harmonic oscillator](https://evgenii.com/blog/programming-harmonic-oscillator/) by [evgenii](https://evgenii.com/).
+This project follows along with tutorial
+[Programming a harmonic oscillator](https://evgenii.com/blog/programming-harmonic-oscillator/) by [evgenii](https://evgenii.com/).